tkamag/aws-ressources/lambda.md

 ## E. Ease of management

 For ease of policy management, you can use authoring tools such as the ``AWS Serverless Application Model (AWS SAM)`` to help manage your policies.
 For a Lambda function, ``AWS SAM`` **scopes the permissions of your Lambda functions to the resources used by your application**.
 You can add IAM policies as part of the ``AWS SAM`` template.
 The policies property can be the name of AWS managed policies, inline IAM policy documents, or AWS SAM policy templates.

+## F. Accessing resources in a VPC

+Enabling your Lambda function to access resources inside your virtual private cloud (VPC) requires additional VPC-specific configuration information, such as VPC subnet IDs and security group IDs.
+This functionality allows Lambda to access resources in the VPC.
+It does not change how the function is secured.
+You also need an execution role with permissions to create, describe, and delete elastic network interfaces.
+Lambda provides a permissions policy for this purpose named ``AWSLambdaVPCAccessExecutionRole``.

+### F.1 Lambda and AWS PrivateLink

+To **establish a private connection between your VPC and Lambda, create an interface VPC endpoint**.
+> **Interface endpoints** are powered by ``AWS PrivateLink,`` which enables you to privately access Lambda APIs without an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+>
+Instances in your VPC don't need public IP addresses to communicate with Lambda APIs.
+Traffic between your VPC and Lambda does not leave the AWS network.

+**Remember**

+A **resource policy determines who is allowed in (who can initiate your function, such as Amazon S3)**, and it **can be used to grant access across accounts**.
+* Can give Amazon S3 permission to initiate a Lambda function
+* Can grant access to the Lambda function across AWS accounts
+* Determines who has access to invoke the function

+An **execution role must be created or selected when creating your function**, and **it controls what Lambda is allowed to do (such as writing to a DynamoDB table)**.
+It includes a **trust policy** with **AssumeRole**.
+* Must be chosen or created when you create a Lambda function
+* Can give Lambda permission to write data to a DynamoDB table
+* Determines what Lambda is allowed to do